-The Authority considers that, in general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
-To signal the efficient level of water use, the Authority recommends that all, and only, variable costs be recovered through a volumetric charge.
+The Authority considered that, in general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
+To signal the efficient level of water use, the Authority recommended that all, and only, variable costs be recovered through a volumetric charge.

-The Authority recognises that tariff structures are only part of a mix of institutional arrangements in Queensland designed to direct water to its highest and best use from the overall community perspective.
+The Authority recognised that tariff structures are only part of a mix of institutional arrangements in Queensland designed to direct water to its highest and best use from the overall community perspective.
 In addition to these institutional arrangements, normal commercial profit motives and water trading are relevant to ensuring water is directed to its highest and best use.

-The volumes of permanent and temporary water traded for the Pioneer River WSS are identified in Table 3.1.
+The volumes of permanent and temporary water traded (across all sectors, separately from land) for the Pioneer River WSS are identified in Table 3.1.